 Part of this wonderful experience is the opportunity to work in Federal Parliament for a week, as well as doing a two-week placement after the completion of the course with an organisation involved in your area of interest.
 The week in Parliament takes place in the last third of the internship, and allows you to understudy a Federal Member or Senator from either the Government or the Opposition in order to gain a greater understanding of the system as well as what is required in such positions of leadership.

-Part of this LMI experience is the chance to reflect and discuss personal visions, challenges, directions and passions.
-Over the program there will be several mentoring opportunities available including by previous alumni, lecturers, pastoral care, and professional feedback.
+Part of the LMI experience is the chance to reflect and discuss personal visions, challenges, directions and passions.
+Over the program there will be several mentoring opportunities available including discussions with previous alumni and lecturers, pastoral care, and professional feedback.
 One of the main and most exciting aspects of this is the opportunity to dine with a wide range of prestigious Christians in order to hear their experience and wisdom around leadership in public life.
 Click here to have a look at some of our previous dinner guests.

 There are many opportunities for networking during the program, which is a key aspect of moving into public policy areas.
 During the course we visit a range of different policy related organisations, as well as attending numerous events, debates and conferences.
 As mentioned above, after the course we help organise an optional two-week placement, where we help connect you with a group or organisation which will give you the opportunity to experience and build connections in the area you seek to make the focus of your career.